Learn how to become a part of our *Club. Know-How, *Group Rules & *Quality standards, all in one article!

 - Be a *Supporter.
 (60€/Year)

-(Please keep in mind that we still keep the right of the final approval according to our *Quality Standards.)
+(Please keep in mind that we still have the right to the final approval according to our *Quality Standards.)

-- If you have a company that sells 3D Products-Services and you want to promote them in our big social network, then please CONTACT US and we‘ll send you our price list.
+- If you have a company that sells 3D products or services and you want to promote them in our extensive social network, then please CONTACT US, and we‘ll send you our price list.

-Your project should have an average of 7.0+ rating according to VW *Quality Standards to get published.
+Your project should fit our typical *Quality Standards to get published.

 2. Uploading Rules.